Jimzical/PES-Atttendence-Checker/README.md

  - Add Support for other Browsers as well
  - Add a Icon
  - Maybe Convert to a Console Less Pure GUI .exe file
+ - Maybe Convert to a Flask app with better UI/UX, whatever thats supposed to mean